10050 Cielo Drive: Nine Inch Nails and Marilyn Manson

 The final resident of the original house was the musician Trent Reznor of Nine Inch Nails.
 Reznor rented the house in 1992 and set up a recording studio there.
 This studio, dubbed "Pig" (sometimes called "Le Pig") in a reference to murderer Susan Atkins' writing "Pig" in Tate's blood on the front door of the house, was the site of recording sessions for most of the Nine Inch Nails album The Downward Spiral (1994).
 The band also recorded the EP Broken and filmed the video for "Gave Up" at 10050 Cielo Drive.
 Marilyn Manson recorded sections of the album Portrait of an American Family at the in-house studio in 1992.

-Reznor moved out in December 1993, later explaining "there was too much history in that house for me to handle."
+Reznor moved out in December 1993, later explaining, "There was too much history in that house for me to handle."

 Reznor made a statement about working in the Tate house during a 1997 interview with Rolling Stone:

 While I was working on Downward Spiral, I was living in the house where Sharon Tate was killed.
 Then one day I met her sister.
 It was a random thing, just a brief encounter.
 And she said: "Are you exploiting my sister's death by living in her house?"
-For the first time the whole thing kind of slapped me in the face.
+For the first time, the whole thing kind of slapped me in the face.
 I said, "No, it's just sort of my own interest in American folklore.
 I'm in this place where a weird part of history occurred."
 I guess it never really struck me before, but it did then.
-She lost her sister from a senseless, ignorant situation that I don't want to support.
-When she was talking to me, I realized for the first time, "What if it was my sister?"
+She lost her sister in a senseless, ignorant situation that I don't want to support.
+When she was talking to me, I realized for the first time, "What if it were my sister?"
 I thought, "Fuck Charlie Manson.
 I don't want to be looked at as a guy who supports serial-killer bullshit."
 I went home and cried that night.
 It made me see there's another side to things, you know?
 It's one thing to go around with your dick swinging in the wind, acting like it doesn't matter.
 But when you understand the repercussions that are felt ... that's what sobered me up: realizing that what balances out the appeal of the lawlessness and the lack of morality and that whole thing is the other end of it, the victims who don't deserve that.

 Reznor took the front door of the house with him when he moved out, installing it at Nothing Studios, his new recording studio/record label headquarters in New Orleans.
 Nothing Studios was later sold and the façade of the building changed.
-Christopher Moore, a New Orleans artist, acquired the front door from the owner of the building, and then in September 2023 the door was sold in an auction to an undisclosed buyer for $127,000 by Julien’s Auctions.
+Christopher Moore, a New Orleans artist, acquired the front door from the owner of the building, and then in September 2023, the door was sold in an auction to an undisclosed buyer for $127,000 by Julien’s Auctions.